In this story:

 Savoury experiences for the comfort-food king

 Savoury dads want food that satisfies: umami-rich dishes, slow-cooked flavours and homemade dough.
-For the dad who loves a bit of hands-on cooking, this beginners sushi-making class in Archway, London will hit the spot.
-He’ll master sushi rolling techniques and get to eat his own creations!
-Or, if he prefers something hearty, treat him to a culinary journey with the Japanese cooking experience in Coventry, perfect for the dad who wants to master the iconic katsu.
+For the dad who likes getting hands-on, this beginners sushi-making class in Archway, London (around 1.5 hours, from ~£82) will hit the spot — he'll learn to roll properly and eat his own creations.
+Or, if he prefers something hearty, the Japanese cooking experience in Coventry is perfect for the dad who wants to master a katsu.

 More delicious options to try: